tajtiattila/vector-icon/README.md

 Procsvg processes svg files using Inkspace (object/stroke to path conversion) and generates binary icon packs.

+Inkscape 1.2 from December 2012 or later is required for procsvg to work.

+If the `inkspace` is not in `PATH`, the environment variable `PROCSVG_INKSCAPE` needs to be set.

 Details of icon packs such as location of source icons and the target icon pack file can be specified in TOML project files.